Altarpiece of Alella: Other Gaudí works in Alella

 Gaudí befriended Manuel Vicens Montaner since the commission of the famous Casa Vicens of Barcelona.
 As a result, he spent many summers of the 1880s in the residence that the Vicens family had in Alella, at the Carrer de Dalt (today Anselm Clavé street).
 Gaudí designed two pieces of furniture that remained in this house for many years, while Mr. Vicens' daughter lived there: a wooden and metal corner fireplace currently displayed in the Casa Vicens, with a great sculpture on a slender pedestal.
 Written on metal plate are shown the initials M.V. of Manuel Vicens.
 The other piece of furniture is a hanging wooden corner cabinet decorated with gold metal inlays.
 The interior faces of the doors have shelves to optimize the functionality of the small furniture.
 It is currently in a private house in Barcelona.
 This piece of furniture shows the initials D.G., of Dolors Giralt, Mr. Vicens's wife.

 In the parish church of Alella there is another piece that can be attributed to Gaudí.
 It is the first section of the staircase of the romanesque bell tower, considered the most notable of its style in the coastal area of Catalonia, which received a modification in its initial section on the ground floor giving it curved shape with broken triangular floor steps so that each step allows to gain two heights, according to the Gothic system described and illustrated by Viollet-le-Duc that allows stairs with slopes of up to 45 degrees.
 Gaudí should be credited with having innovated on this scheme which applied only to straight stairs.
-By the same dates Gaudí was building a similar staircase in the stables of the Finca Güell, which turns very likely to attribute to him the one of the bell tower of Alella.
+By the same dates Gaudí was building a similar staircase in the stables of the Finca Güell, which seems to attribute to him that of the bell tower of Alella.
 Stairs with the same configuration were projected by Gaudí in the waterfall of the park of the Ciutadella in Barcelona when he collaborated with Joan Fontseré.
 In this case the structure was metallic, while the other two are made of bricks.

 Finally may be related the wrought iron cross next to the altar of the church of Alella, whose shape is similar to the one that Gaudí drew in the design of the altar of the Crucifixion (in the drawing it is suggested since it is covered by the arch), and attributed to the architect too.